Voting rights of Indigenous Australians: New South Wales, Victoria, South Australia and Tasmania

-When the colonial constitutions were framed, mostly in the 1850s—New South Wales (1858), Victoria (1857), South Australia (1858) and Tasmania (1896)—voting rights were granted to all male British subjects over the age of 21.
+Voting rights were eventually granted to all male British subjects over the age of 21.
+South Australia introduced universal male suffrage for its lower house in 1856, followed by Victoria in 1857, New South Wales (1858), Queensland (1872), Western Australia (1893) and Tasmania (1900).
 It was acknowledged that Indigenous people were British subjects under the English common law and were entitled to the rights of that status.
-Accordingly, Indigenous men were not specifically denied the right to vote.
+Accordingly, Indigenous men were not specifically denied the right to vote except by later legislation in Queensland and Western Australia.